jmarkbrooks/agnosio/README.md

 * Install Postman for Desktop if needed.
 * Import the Postman suite included into Postman.
 * The Postman test suite should include all the necessary steps 1 through 6.
-* Step 1 will show the list of items.
+* Step 1 will show the list of items and their combos together with combo prices.
-* Step 2 creates a sample order.
+* Step 2 creates a sample order, inclusive of non-combo items and combos.
-* Step 3 adds 3 items to the order.
+* Step 3 adds 2 items to the order and 2 combos.
 * Step 4 submits the order.
 When the order is submitted, browsing to https://localhost:1080 should open the Mailcatcher window and you can see a staff notification email.
 * Step 5 marks the order as ready for pickup.
 Again, there should be an email, this time notifying the client.
 * Step 6 marks the order as complete, representing the pickup/delivery and payment of the order.